MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0031-actiondeletionnotallowed.md

 ## Remarks

-Removing an action which has been published is not allowed because it will break dependent extensions which are referencing it or modifying it.
+Removing an action which has been published is not allowed because it will break dependent extensions which are referencing or modifying it.

 > [!NOTE]
 > Renaming an action will also trigger this error.
 The AppSourceCop will consider the renamed action as a new action, unrelated to the one defined in the previous version.

 ## How to fix this diagnostic

-If the action was removed, revert the change by adding back the action and mark it as obsolete as [Obsolete](../properties/devenv-obsoletestate-property.md).
+If the action was removed, revert the change by adding back the action and mark it as [Obsolete](../properties/devenv-obsoletestate-property.md).

 If the action was renamed in order to change its display string in the web client, consider using the [Caption](../properties/devenv-caption-property.md) property instead.